eXpServer/expserver.github.io/docs/roadmap/phase-2/stage-16.md

 }
 ```

-- xps_config_lookup_destroy : Implement yourself
+- `xps_config_lookup_destroy` : Implement yourself
-- parse_server : Parses the server_object from the JSON configuration and populates the xps_config_server_t structure.
+- `parse_server` : Parses the server_object from the JSON configuration and populates the `xps_config_server_t` structure.
 Extracts and initializes server listeners, hostnames, and routes.
-For each listener, it calls parse_listener, and for each route, it calls parse_route.
+For each listener, it calls `parse_listener`, and for each route, it calls `parse_route`.
 It then stores the parsed information into the server structure.
 Implement it.
-- parse_route : Parses the route configuration from the route_object in the JSON and fills the xps_config_route_t structure.
-Extracts the req_path and type of the route (the route type could be file_serve, reverse_proxy, or redirect).
-Based on the route type, it extracts additional information such as dir_path (for file serving), upstreams (for reverse proxy), and redirect_url (for redirects).
+- `parse_route` : Parses the route configuration from the route_object in the JSON and fills the `xps_config_route_t` structure.
+Extracts the `req_path` and type of the route (the route type could be file_serve, reverse_proxy, or redirect).
+Based on the route type, it extracts additional information such as `dir_path` (for file serving), upstreams (for reverse proxy), and `redirect_url` (for redirects).
 It also manages the index files for file serving routes.
 Implement it.
-- parse_listener : Purpose: Parses listener configuration from the listener_object in the JSON and populates the xps_config_listener_t structure.
+- `parse_listener` : Purpose: Parses listener configuration from the listener_object in the JSON and populates the `xps_config_listener_t` structure.
 Extracts the host and port values for the listener and validates them.
 Populates the listener structure with this data.
 Implement it.
-- parse_all_listener : The function iterates through all the servers and their listeners in the configuration.
-It checks whether each listener (identified by its host and port) already exists in the _all_listeners array.
+- `parse_all_listener` : The function iterates through all the servers and their listeners in the configuration.
+It checks whether each listener (identified by its host and port) already exists in the  `_all_listeners` array.
 If the listener doesn't exist, it adds it to the _all_listeners array.
-This ensures that all listeners are collected in _all_listeners, but duplicates (based on the same host and port) are avoided.
+This ensures that all listeners are collected in `_all_listeners`, but duplicates (based on the same host and port) are avoided.
 Implement it.

 ### Core Module - Modifications